In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 Researchers from Northwestern University Feinberg School of Medicine say that because medicine has an oversimplified view of the causes of depression (chemical imbalance, stress), drugs just don’t work, are over prescribed, and never get to the true causes of depression.

-Another study out of UT Southwestern Medical Center concluded the same thing.
-This $83 billion a year drug business isn’t helping at all and that doctors have to start taking a more holistic approach to depression.
+Another study out of UT Southwestern Medical Center concluded the same thing: that the $83 billion a year drug business isn’t helping at all and that doctors have to start taking a more holistic approach to depression.

 One thing doctors notice right away is that depressed people are not healthy people.
 Depression can affect our immune systems, and if inflammation can lead to depression, well, it’s been known to lead to heart disease, cancer, diabetes, and a host of other illnesses.